Comfort Long Term Care

 - Harley Gordon, Esq., Founder CLTC® designation

-Consider a couple with a current or projected retirement income of $10,000 per month.
 In addition to Social Security, they likely have $2 to $3-million or more in IRAs and other investments to securely produce that level of income.
-This couple is routinely told by the mainstream media, financial press, and even their financial advisors that, “They have enough to self-insure for long-term care.”
+This couple is routinely told by the mainstream media, financial press, and even their financial advisors that, “They probably have enough to self-insure for long-term care.”

-The problem for couples is the first disability.
+The problem for couples is the FIRST disability.
 Ask this question of our hypothetical couple:

-“Sally, if Joe were disabled and needed care, could you live on $5,000 per month?”
+“Sally, if Joe were disabled and needed care,

-The answer is always, emphatically, “NO!”
-In fact, the answer is likely still, “No”, at $6,000 or $7,000 per month.
 LTC insurance funds the EXTRA cost of care, over and above ongoing lifestyle needs.

 Financial planning requires client-specific customization; there is not a one-size-fits-all portfolio or plan.
 Long-term care planning must also be personalized, customized to each client’s unique family circumstances, financial resources, risk tolerance, tax and estate planning goals, and desired type of care (or desire to avoid certain kinds of care, like staying out of a nursing home)